Chart Color Schemes

 Residential development activity is lower than average in Pyrmont according to AreaSearch's national comparison of local real estate markets

-Pyrmont has recorded just one dwelling approval in the past five years.
-This indicates a mature suburb with limited land available for new construction.
-Buyers may face competition primarily among existing homes due to the scarcity of new housing stock, which typically supports property values.
+Pyrmont has recorded just one dwelling approval over the past five years.
+This indicates a mature, established suburb where available land for new construction is limited.
+For buyers, this scarcity of new housing stock typically supports property values and means competition may primarily be among existing homes.

-Compared to Greater Sydney and nationally, Pyrmont has significantly less development activity, reflecting market maturity and possible development constraints.
+Compared to Greater Sydney, Pyrmont has significantly less development activity.
+This constrained new construction usually reinforces demand and pricing for existing properties.
+This level of activity is also lower than the national average, reflecting market maturity and possible development constraints.

 Frequently Asked Questions - Development